Ada-Audio/audio_wavefiles/cookbook/cookbook.md

 end Read_Display_Wavefile_Data;
 ~~~~~~~~~~

-## Writing mono wavefile with silence
+## Writing a mono wavefile with silence

 ~~~~~~~~~~ada
 with Audio.Wavefiles;                      use Audio.Wavefiles;